Book I — The Drifter

 The Psionic Callings

 These draw on the Current.
 Every Psionic Calling starts with 1 point of Erosion already marked.
-That is the price of the gift.
-Psionics are distrusted and hunted by the Redeemers, and they slowly erode their own souls.
+It’s the price of the gift.
+Psionics are distrusted and hunted by the Redeemers, and slowly erode their own souls.
 Read Chapter 2 (The Soul) before you commit.

 | Calling | Prime Attribute | Career Skills | Starting Talents | Focus |